jaredmessenger/oneID-connect-python/docs/tutorials/firmware-update.rst

 new device secret key.
 The oneID verifier key can be downloaded from the `oneID developer console`_.

-You can print out your project verifier key adding a snippet to the previous code example.
+You can print out your project verifier key by adding a snippet to the previous code example.

 .. code-block:: python